JeremyOne/wt3020OpenWRT/README.md

-# Instructions for installing OpenWRT and TOR on the wt3020 NexxRouter
+# Instructions for installing OpenWRT and TOR on the wt3020 (Nexx) router

-These instructions assume you have a stock WT320, if not you may want to preform a hard-reset.
+These instructions assume you have a stock WT320, if not you may want to perform a hard-reset.

 ## Step one - Find latest OpenWRT binary